 Ah, Babe!
 Just seeing the vintage ads with the glorious Margaux Hemingway takes me back to my teenage years.
 I adored her, and even though she seemed impossibly chic and grown up, Babe just sounded cool and casual.
 It was attainable and suitable.
 Not too riské, but not square and childish either.
 I can remember the smell like it was yesterday, one of the original fruity florals with a delicious rich dry down.
 As a perfume fanatic, I know that a lot of the ingredients that made Babe so delicious are no longer used in perfumery, and for that reason I’d love to get a vintage bottle.
 It is hard to find though, and I’ve heard that the formula did not age well, and that top notes were gone etc etc. That would probably break my heart, so perhaps it’s best to keep that scent memory intact and just move forward.

-Moving forward just became easier because Babe has been relaunched!
-A London based company has relaunched Babe using the original formula:
+Moving forward just became easier because Babe has been relaunched (update: this was a limited edition & is no longer available).
+London based company has relaunched Babe using the original formula:

 After lengthy research we were fortunate enough to find the original ingredients from the public records and from collectors of the original perfume.
 This gave us the assurance that we could recreate the original Babe perfume.
 We employed the renowned French perfumer, Givaudan to develop the perfume, working with this information in their highly specialised laboratories to create numerous samples for the fans to test and eventually approve.